How to create an editor modkit

 1. Compile Binaries for all relevant tools (UBT, UHT, UAT, UnrealPak, ShaderCompileWorker, UnrealInsights, LiveCodingConsole, etc)

-2. Get the files and folders for your engine and prepare them for distribution.
-This one is a bit more complicated, and requires a bit more of thoughtful includes - for a decent list you can look into Epic's own Engine/Build/BuildGraph/InstalledBuild.xml and related files, you need a roughly similar list of files.
+2. Create an installed engine build.
+Get the files and folders for your engine and prepare them for distribution.
+This one is a bit more complicated, and requires a bit more of thoughtful includes - for a decent list you can look into Engine/Build/BuildGraph/InstalledBuild.xml and related files, you need a roughly similar list of files.
 But at a bare minimum, you need:

 Engine file/folderDo you need it?Notes